sammy2201/Project-/README.md

 ## Implementation Architecture

-Our Todo Service follows a clean and modular architecture based on MVC principle (Model-View-Controller), making the codebase organized, testable, and scalable.
+This Todo Backend Service follows a clean and modular architecture based on MVC principle (Model-View-Controller), making the codebase organized, testable, and scalable.

 ### Architecture Layers